Tech-JI/Git-wksp-25Fa/part1.md

 - **Bitbucket**: Popular among enterprise users, owned by Atlassian
 - **FOCS Git**: The internal SJTU Git platform mentioned in this workshop

-# Solving Conflicts in Git
+# Solving conflicts in Git

 ## What is a merge conflict?